Dheuster/AFT-FO4Edition/readme.txt

             considered part of the outfit even if the ammo wasn't equipped when the outfit was created.

-          - A special command called "Add Nick Items" Appears at the top of the Gear menu if the follower is specifically Nick Valentine.
-This command adds an assortment of Nick-Compatible accessories and outfits to Nicks inventory that you can see and use to optionally change his look and appearance.
+          - If you setup any outfit for Nick Valentine, AFT adds an assortment of Nick-Compatible accessories and outfits to Nicks inventory that you can see and use to optionally change his look and appearance.

           - Any items assigned to an outfit are protected from Bulk inventory commands.
 For example, if you say "Give me unused Gear", you will